samber/oops/README.md

 Go recommends cascading error handling, which can cause the error to be triggered far away from the call to the logger.
 Returning context over X callers is painful, and to be meaningful, the stack trace must be gathered by the error builder instead of the logger.

 This is why we need an `error` wrapper!

+🥵 Why develop yet another library?
+- drop-in replacement to `error`
+- easy to integrate without large refactoring
+- separation of concern (logger vs error)
+- extra attributes
+- developer-friendly error builder
+- no extra code for [output](#output): can be used with loggers, printf syntax...
+- out-of-the-box stack trace and source fragments
+- one-line panic handling
+- one-line assertion

 ### ❌ Before samber/oops